 Who is S2ERC?

-S²ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at thirteen different universities, including four primary sites: Ball State University (lead institution), Iowa State University, Virginia Tech, and Georgetown University.
+S²ERC researchers are faculty and students from CS, EE, Industrial Engineering, Management, Mathematics, and Systems Engineering programs at eleven different universities, including three primary, NSF funded sites: Ball State University (lead institution), Virginia Tech, and Georgetown University.
 The S²ERC attracts high-energy, creative researchers who represent the best in their field.
 Our researchers are national research prize winners, NSF Career Award winners, patent holders, chairpersons and co-chairpersons of major software conferences, and editors of major publications in software engineering.
 Some of the S²ERC's most successful projects are in the areas of design metrics, testing, process modeling, security, and maintenance; but the S²ERC consistently draws in viable and respected researchers from around the country and globe to address any SE or security issue that may arise for our affiliates.
-Our affiliated organizations are diverse, stratified across fields such as national military, defense, and space programs; military contractors, communication and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
-The S²ERC continues to serve companies with whom we've worked for more than 25 years, at the same time that we welcome many new organizations into the research center.
+Our affiliated organizations are diverse; stratified across fields such as national military, defense, and space programs; military contractors; communication, and information industries; equipment manufacture; health insurance; electricity/electronics; software development; and law.
+The S²ERC continues to serve companies with whom we've worked for more than 25 years while we welcome many new organizations into the research center.

 In 1976, the National Science Foundation established an Industry/University Cooperative Research Center (IUCRC) Program to encourage more collaborative endeavors between academia and industry.
 Our IUCRC, now in its 28th year of operation, is one of over 100 IUCRCs established by NSF, and the only center devoted to software engineering.
 In 2004, the original Software Engineering Research Center (SERC) graduated from the IUCRC Program and became a self-sustaining research center.
 As our research focus evolved to place greater emphasis on software and system security, NSF invited SERC to propose a new IUCRC.
 In February 2010, SERC -- housed at Ball State University -- combined research strengths with the Center for Information Protection, also an IUCRC, housed at Iowa State University -- and the new Security and Software Engineering Research Center (S²ERC) was born.
 The S²ERC continues to grow and evolve: In July 2011, Virginia Tech, with its focus on the research challenges of cyber security, became our third NSF-funded site.
 And in April 2014, Georgetown University, with its focus on network security, became our fourth NSF-funded site.